Jurin-SK/Jurin-SK/README.md

 # About me

 - 👀 I’m interested in programming playing trumpet and video editing 🎺
-- 🌱 I’m currently learning C# WPF MVVM, Classes
+- 🌱 I’m currently learning C# WinUI 3
 - ⚡ Fun fact: Arch Linux better than Ubuntu :D
 - 😊 I'm an amateur but I like programming very much